open-quantum-safe/oqs-demos/openssh/USAGE.md

 ## Automatic key generation

 The generation of the host and identity keys happens via the script [key-gen.sh](https://github.com/open-quantum-safe/oqs-demos/tree/main/openssh/key-gen.sh) that is executed automatically every time the container started or run.
-The script checks if the required key already exist and gerenates it if necessary.
-This script is called every time the container is started, meaning the first time the container is run (`docker run ...`) and it is startet again (`docker start ...`) after a reboot or a `docker stop ...` command.
+The script checks if the required key already exist and generates it if necessary.
+This script is called every time the container is started, meaning the first time the container is run (`docker run ...`) and it is started again (`docker start ...`) after a reboot or a `docker stop ...` command.
 It checks for existing keys before it generates new ones so it will **never** overwrite an already existing key.
-It also makes sure `sshd` is startet after at boot time or is restartet after new host keys were generated.
+It also makes sure `sshd` is started after at boot time or is restarted after new host keys were generated.

 Which keys to generate is determined using the configuration files (`ssh_config` and `sshd_config`).
-A key's necessity is determinded based on the following parameters:
+The need for a specific key is determined based on the following parameters:
 1. `IdentityFile` (in `ssh_config`) for **identity keys**: For every entry (there may be multiple) the corresponding identity key is generated.
    - e.g. `IdentityFile ~/.ssh/id_ed25519` or
    - `IdentityFile ~/.ssh/id_p256_dilithium2`